flathub/es.estoes.wallpaperDownloader/README.md

 ### Generating maven-dependencies.yaml

-Here's a *very* hacky way to generate the `maven-dependencies.yaml` file until [maven support](https://github.com/flatpak/flatpak-builder-tools/pull/253) is added to `flatpak-builder-tools`:
+Here's a *very* messy and ineffective way to generate the `maven-dependencies.yaml` file, at least until [proper maven support](https://github.com/flatpak/flatpak-builder-tools/pull/253) is added:

 Temporarily enable network access at build time by adding the following key under `build-options:` in the manifest file (`es.estoes.wallpaperDownloader.yaml`):